Located on Donner Summit, Sugar Bowl Ski Team lays the foundation for passionate skiers to embrace challenge with grit, grace and courage

 Entering his third year with SBA, Geordie doesn’t need much of an introduction.
 In 2016-17, Geordie worked as a winter-term, full-time coach with the U16 group and this past season, he coached with the U19 Men.
 Along the way, Geordie has spent time with some of our best and has also proven to be able to successfully adjust his approach to both the level and the gender of the athlete.
 He’s been to multiple NPS Projects and to U16 Nationals as a coach with the Western Region, where he’s built strong relationships with the USSA staff.
 Gladys and I are excited to see how Geordie’s experience and engaging personality will impact the U16 women’s group which returns 3 athletes who qualified for 2018 U16 Nationals.

-Grew up in Lander, Wyoming where my love for the outdoors began.
-I graduated from Northern Michigan University in 2015 with a degree in Accounting.
-During college I was a member of the club soccer team.
+Savannah grew up in Lander, Wyoming where her love for the outdoors began.
+She graduated from Northern Michigan University in 2015 with a degree in Accounting.
+After graduating she worked for Goldman Sachs, focusing on account reconciliations and audit.